is now available! Read about the new features and fixes from November.

 Opening untrusted files

-If you open a file that is located outside of a trusted folder, VS Code will detect that the file comes from somewhere outside the folder root and prompt you with the option to continue to open the file or open the file in a new window in Restricted Mode.
+If you open a file that is located outside of a trusted folder, VS Code detects that the file comes from somewhere outside the folder root and prompts you with the option to continue to open the file or open the file in a new window in Restricted Mode.
 Opening in Restricted Mode is the safest option and you can always reopen the file in your original VS Code window once you determine the file is trustworthy.

 Untrusted files dialog